Cyb3rNet/GudTril/README.markdown

 ## API Limitation

 I've even implemented a counter as the base curl class for limiting the the number of requests to less than 60 per minute as mentioned in the documentation.
 The script aborts with an **exit(1)** if 60 or more requests within a minute have been made.

+## Tests

+I've implemented a test case for the files and classes of the librairy.
+To run the tests, load in a browser the file **test.github.api.php**.

+## More Information

+Check the wiki of the GudTril repository on github.com.